simonkurtz-MSFT/python-openai-loadbalancer/PACKAGE_README.md

 ### Configuring the Backends and Load Balancer

-1. Define a list of backends according to the *Load Balancer Configuration* section below.
+1. Define a list of backends according to the *Load Balancer Backend Configuration* section below.

     ```python
     backends: List[Backend] = [